-At the end of each semester when the final evaluation is done, the liaison will sign and attest that the student has completed the required hours.
+At the end of each semester when the final evaluation is done, the Field Liaison will sign and attest that the student has completed the required hours.
 This also serves as the Documentation of Completed Hours.
-Hours must be completed prior to liaison signature.
+Hours must be completed prior to Field Liaison's signature.
 This is the official documentation that all required field hours have been completed.